Bacterial and Viral Rashes

 - Fifth disease is not serious in otherwise healthy children but can pose a serious problem for children with sickle cell anemia, leukemia, or AIDS.

-- The disease can also cause problems for pregnant women.
+- The disease can also cause problems in the unborn fetus of pregnant women.

 - Because the child is contagious only before the rash appears, children who develop the rash are free to return to day care.